-New York City’s Pennsylvania Station, known locally as Penn Station, is a bustling transit hub.
+New York Penn Station (or officially, Pennsylvania Station), is a bustling transit hub.
 Regional trains serve New Jersey and Long Island, and Amtrak offers service to Upstate New York and nearby cities including Boston and Washington DC.
 In short, if you’re seeking a train to or from New York, you can likely find it at Penn Station.

 Though humble in its current form, Penn Station was once housed in a Parisian-inspired beaux arts building.
 Since its reconstruction in the late 1960s, most of the station—replete with myriad shops, eateries, and subway entrances—is located below ground.
 You can always book same-day travel out of Penn Station, but trains to popular destinations may sell out, especially at peak times.
 Consider purchasing tickets in advance to ensure a seat and avoid the crowds at ticket lines.